Blosc/bcolz/README.txt

 Building
 --------

-Assuiming that you have NumPy, Cython and a C compiler installed, do:
+Assuming that you have NumPy, Cython and a C compiler installed, do:

 $ python setup.py build_ext --inplace